-The two basic independent thermodynamic variables for single-phase inviscid fluids, inert or at chemical equilibrium, are temperature $T$ and pressure $p$.
-In hydrodynamics, the specific volume $v\left( T,p\right)$ is more convenient than $T$ because it appears explicitly in the balance equations.
-Specific enthalpy $h$ and entropy $s$ are the main state functions used in this work.
-Their differentials write
+A single-phase inviscid fluid with composition invariant or at chemical equilibrium obeys equations of state with two independent thermodynamic variables, e.g. temperature $T$ and pressure $p$.
+Indeed, the minimization of the Gibbs free energy defines an equilibrium chemical composition as a function of $T$ and $p$ \cite{GordonMcBride-I} (\hyperref[sec:Disc]{Sect. \ref{sec:Disc}}).
+The specific volume $v\left(T,p\right)$ is also a convenient independent variable because it appears explicitly in the balance equations of hydrodynamics, e.g. (\ref{RH_Mass})-(\ref{RH_Energ}).
+Specific enthalpy $h$ and entropy $s$ are state functions essential in this work, and their differentials write

 where $G$ is the Gruneisen coefficient, $C_{p}$ is the heat capacity at constant pressure, and $c$ is the sound speed.
-In gases, the adiabatic exponent $\gamma $ conveniently defines $c$ by
+In gases, the adiabatic exponent $\gamma$ conveniently defines $c$ by